Pixel Code

 Evaluate how much time you’ve spent talking aimlessly

-Recall your day’s memory and try to think that how much sins and bad things you have done in the whole day.
-Try to check that have you backbitten for someone? , have you hurt someone, and how much have you talked aimlessly.
+Reduce anger- Recall your day’s memory and try to think about how much sins and bad things you have done in the whole day.
+Try to check that have you backbitten for someone. , have you hurt someone, and how much have you talked aimlessly.

 Check before you send your chat